Head Injury Claims

 Specialist solicitors add value by:

-- Ensuring the correct medical evidence is obtained
+- Ensuring the correct medical evidence is obtained at the right time

 - Protecting against early settlement before the long-term position is understood